How to Write a Resume That Will Get You an Interview

 Build a Resume in 7 Easy Steps

 This step-by-step guide will help you draft, format, and build a professional resume for job searching quickly and easily.
+If you already have a resume done, but yours could use a makeover, here's how to update your resume in minutes to get the hiring manager to notice it.

 This resume checklist includes the information you need to include on your resume.
 Use the checklist to make sure you have included all relevant information in your resume.